apache/flink-cdc/docs/content/docs/core-concept/data-sink.md

 -->

 # Definition
-The Data Sink is used to apply schema changes and write change data to external systems.
+**Data Sink** is used to apply schema changes and write change data to external systems.
 A Data Sink can write to multiple tables simultaneously.

 # Parameters